Previous Topic

 Note: These addresses are not jndexed.
 Instead they use I as an offset from the dest address, and automatically increment I by the number of bytes stored in RAM by the instruction.

-The result is directed to the serial port, providing the selected protocol is "User programmable".
+251 - 254 The result is directed to the serial port at the address given, providing the selected protocol is "User programmable", and that the controller you are programming has a serial port at that address.
 This is the primary means of generating any arbitrary serial output under program control.

 Dialect restriction: This instruction is not implemented in boards with dialect numbers less than 23.